-Why This Recipe Works
+Why This Cranberry Stuffing Recipe Works

-Stuffing (sometimes called dressing) is an edible mixture, normally consisting of small cut-up pieces of bread, onion, celery, salt, pepper, and other spices and herbs, a common herb being sage and served as a side dish or used to fill a cavity in poultry while cooking.
-Stuffing serves the dual purpose of helping to keep the meat moist while also adding to the mix of flavors of both the stuffing and the turkey.
+It can cook on its own or it's sometimes used to fill the cavity in poultry.
+In this way, the stuffing serves the dual purpose of helping to keep the meat moist while adding to the mix of flavors of the stuffing and the turkey.

 About The Ingredients